 Our first tent was relatively good on the bug front because it was pretty new but we did have a resident lizard.
 We didn’t mind him because he slept at night (so no noise) and we figured he was probably the reason there weren’t too many other creepy crawlies in there with us (ie. he was munching them all).

 Our second tent was a bit more problematic.
 Firstly there was a serious infestation of lady beetles.
 Now, it’s difficult to complain about lady beetles because they are harmless and really quite lovely.
 That being said, I didn’t really enjoy sharing my bed with them every night.
-I’d remove them from sheets, pillows, clothes.
+I’d remove them from sheets, pillows, and clothes.
 They were seriously everywhere.
 We also had some spiders and other assorted bugs as well as mosquitoes trouble us in that tent.

 The next tent we moved to was brilliant for the first night.
 I thought I had hit the jackpot.
 However the next day I woke up with a dead spider in my bed with me.
-Then we came back from drive and I had a splitting headache, so I went to lie down on my bed.
-I got to the tent and thought I had better just check my bed before I climb onto it…well I pull back the covers and there is a little gecko staring back at me, protecting its two perfectly round white eggs that it had obviously laid that day.
+When we came back from driving and I had a splitting headache, so I went to lie down on my bed.
+I got to the tent and thought I had better just check my bed before I climb onto it…well, I pull back the covers and there is a little gecko staring back at me, protecting the two perfectly round white eggs that it had obviously laid that day.
 Needless to say I screamed, not because I am afraid of geckos, but more from the shock of finding one with its eggs literally IN MY BED.
 I wanted to get a good photo so I went to put one of the window flaps down, but then I find a centipede crawling on it, which then fell down to the ground (never to be seen again.. probably skulking in my sheets as we speak).
 Next to the window was another gecko.
 Then I noticed a huge moth also on our bed.
 This was all just a little overwhelming for me with my splitting headache (which I thought was the onset of a migraine) and so I left geckos, moths and centipedes to their own devices and went to lay down at the picnic tables in the main camp area.
 BUSH: 1, CARA: 0

 EcoTraining says their students learn 24/7 being immersed in the bush on course … well, that certainly is true!
 I don’t even have to move beyond my tent and I will have passed my Entomology 101 with flying colours.